Frequently Asked Questions About GCDD

 The legislative agenda is posted on our website following the GCDD’s October meeting.
 The agenda is a working plan that is used to guide and direct GCDD’s time and resources during the legislative session.
 If an unexpected issue pops up during the legislative session, the executive committee is consulted and provides guidance on how to respond.

-GCDD sends out a legislative newsletter every week of the session called Moving Forward.
+GCDD sends out a legislative e-newsletter every week of the session called Public Policy for the People.
 You can also advocate by calling your local legislator to share your personal story and advocate for issues on which the Council is working.
 You can find a comprehensive list of state and county legislators and contacts in Congress, the Senate and the House.

 More than 100 organizations have signed onto the campaign.
 You can sign up to receive action alerts by clicking here: http://www.unlockthewaitinglists.com/join.html.